 The traditional Gullah Geechee diet consisted of items available locally such as vegetables, fruits, game, seafood, livestock; items imported from Europe, items imported from Africa during the slave trade (okra, rice, yams, peas, hot peppers, peanuts, sesame “benne” seeds, sorghum and watermelon), and food introduced by Native Americans such as corn, squash, tomatoes and berries.
-Rice became a staple crop for both Gullah and whites in the southeastern coastal regions.
+Rice became a staple crop for both Gullah Geechee people and whites in the southeastern coastal regions.

 Making use of available food (or rations), making a little go a long way, supplementing with fish and game, leftovers from butchering and communal stews shared with neighbors were African cultural practices.
-African cooking methods and seasonings were applied in the Gullah homes and plantation kitchens.
-Because plantation cooks were primarily enslaved women, much of the food today referred to as “Southern” comes from the creativity and labor of enslaved African cooks from the plantations.
+African cooking methods and seasonings were also applied in Gullah Geechee homes and plantation kitchens.
+Because plantation cooks were primarily enslaved women, much of the food today referred to as “Southern” comes from the creativity and labor of enslaved cooks.